inoxlang/inox/docs/language-reference/context.md

 ## Host Definitions

-The resolution data of hosts is stored inside the context.
+The host definitions are stored inside the context.

 ```
 manifest {
    	host-resolution: :{
         ldb://main : /mydb
 	}
 }
 ```